malonge/astroplate/src/content/projects/astro-resume-integration.md

 ## The solution: a dual-purpose resume system

 I wanted a resume page that seamlessly integrates with my site's design while embedding the resume data directly in the HTML for SEO.
 But I also needed it to generate professional, print-ready PDFs that recruiters would love.
 The solution was a dedicated page that maintains the site's base layout while dynamically injecting a web-friendly resume into the content area.
 A print button enables users to generate optimized PDFs, with the page dynamically switching between web and print styles.

-Here's how I built it:
+Here's how I built it!

 ### Step 1: Decoupling data from presentation

-A core insight was that my resume content — the actual data — should be independent from how it's styled and formatted.
+To start, I knew that my resume content — the data — should be independent from how it's styled and formatted.
 This follows fundamental software engineering principles: separation of concerns, single sources of truth, and configuration-driven design.

-I chose the [JSON Resume standard](https://jsonresume.org/) for my data structure.
+I chose the [JSON Resume standard](https://jsonresume.org/) for my data schema.
 It's a widely adopted, well-documented format that's easy to parse and extend.
 Here's a snippet showing how I structured my resume data:

 ```json
 {